jskov/openapi-jaxrs-client/src/docs/Configuration.md

 **naming-enum-prefix-number**

->Allows you to replace the prefix used in enum naming of numbers.
+>Allows you to replace the prefix used in enumeration naming of numbers.

+>Used for both enumerations of type integer, and for other types where the enumeration values are all numbers.

 >This one overrules naming-rules-enum

 >